evanx/component-validator/README.md

 ### Goal

-I wish to formalise a basic component model for some of my Node projects, where I find myself re-implementing the same framework, which I wish to abstract here, and implement later.
+I wish to formalise a basic component model for some of my Node projects, where I find myself re-implementing the same framework, which I wish to abstract here, and implement as a re-usable module.
 It handles configuration and lifecycle management sufficiently for my purposes.

 This component model must enable:
 - graceful system exit